Icinga/icinga2/doc/6-distributed-monitoring.md

 > **Note**
 >
-> Windows is not supported for master node setups.
+> Windows is not supported for a master node setup.

 The next step is to run the `node wizard` CLI command.
 Prior to that ensure to collect the required information: